 Step 1: Get a disc drive

-The easiest drive to use is an external one because you can plug it in as and when you need it, and then put it away when it isn’t required.
-Depending on whether you want the ability to burn your own DVD/Blu-ray discs (often called a writer or rewriter) these can range in price from $20-$40 for a DVD drive and between $50 and $100 for a Blu-ray drive.
+The easiest drive to use is an external one because you can plug it in as and when you need it and then put it away when it isn’t required.
+Depending on whether you want the ability to burn your own DVD/Blu-ray discs (often called a writer or rewriter), these can range in price from $20 to $40 for a DVD drive and between $50 and $100 for a Blu-ray drive.
 Drives that can play but not write DVDs or Blu-rays tend to be on the cheaper end of the spectrum.

 Most external optical drives, whatever they play and whether they write or not, use a USB cable to connect to your PC or laptop.
 Make sure that it is the correct type for your system.
 If your laptop only has USB-C ports, you may need to buy an adapter.

 Alternatively, if you’re using a desktop and you’d rather not mess around with external drives, you could always install an internal drive.
 Prices are comparable to external drives for both DVD and Blu-ray players, but you should make sure you know how to put together a computer first, as you’ll need to have a spare SATA and power cable for the drive.
+For further information on SATA, you can check out our guide that includes everything you need to know about it.
 You should also make sure you have enough space for a new optical drive in your case.

 You can lower the cost of a drive by looking for deals and arranging trade-ins of your older electronics.
 For the very best deals, you may want to check used electronics in your area, too.
 Also, check your local library — a number of libraries let you rent Blu-ray/DVD players to access disks for a limited amount of time.